tompston/fiber_server/README.md

 ### Locally

-        1. change the .env.example to .env and define the variables
-        2. go get github.com/pilu/fresh && go mod download
+        go get github.com/pilu/fresh && go mod download fresh
-        3. fresh
-        4. import the postman json file to use the api
+        # + import the postman json file to use the api more easily
         # possibly need to visit http://localhost:3000/migrate to migrate the db

 ### Production

-        # not tested, most probably errors.
-Fix later
-        1. change the .env.example to .env and define the variables
-        2. docker-compose up -d
+        docker-compose up -d

 # Notes for Ent